Your technology stack evolves over time. Your customer acquisition strategy should too.

-But if you want to achieve sustainable, long-term growth with your overarching customer acquisition strategy, you need proven marketing technologies that can help you execute, analyze, and augment your lifecycle marketing orchestration activities with ease.
+To achieve sustainable growth with your customer acquisition strategy, though, you need proven tech to help you execute, analyze, and augment your marketing activities.

 The evolution of customer acquisition strategies — and why “PPT” matters

 The past decade has seen companies across industries make sweeping changes to their marketing strategies.
 Including and especially how they go about acquiring customers.

 The specific ways in which organizations convert new customers certainly varies.